Corporate Governance Statement

-The Remuneration Committee has two members, each of whom is an independent, non-executive director.
+The Remuneration Committee has two members, each of whom is an independent, Non-executive Director.
 The current members of the committee are William Lewis as the Chairman and Richard Webb.

 In light of the current composition of the executive leadership and the Board, the Board as a whole has retained overall responsibility for the review of the overall risk management processes and principles.
 The Board as a whole constitutes the Nomination Committee and will appoint a subcommittee if considered appropriate; the Board also determines remuneration for the Non-executive Directors.